-There are many different healing clays and each clay has slightly different properties.
-All clay below are great for baths and facemasks.
-Here are a few of the most common clays:
+There are many different healing clays and each has slightly different properties.
+All clays below are good for baths and face masks.

-Many experts favor the fine calcium bentonite clay from the California Mojave desert.
+Calcium bentonite clay: Many favor the fine calcium bentonite clay from the California Mojave desert.
 And after trying it for a while, I must agree.
-It has excellent healing properties, is easy to mix with water and can do wonders for your skin and health.
-This is also the best one to use internally.
-It is tested antimicrobial in the Arizona State University Study.
-Earth’s Living Clay have a very nice selection of high quality green calcium bentonite clays.
-These clays are of the highest quality.
+It is easy to mix with water and does wonders for the skin.
+Also good to use internally.
+Earth’s Living Clay offers a nice selection of green calcium bentonite clays.

 Sodium bentonite clay: This clay from Wyoming is an amazing absorbent.
 When mixed with water it swells many times it own weight.
-This clay works very well in clay baths and on the skin and also to drink.
-It makes you skin really smooth and supple.
-We found bentonite clay powder from a compay using it in the building industry.
-A 50 pound bag was $25, which was way cheaper that elsewhere.
-However, make sure it’s pure bentonite without additives.
-This kind of sodium bentonite is not for internally use but perfect in clay baths and in clay face masks.
-To use it internally, you should buy a food grade clay.
+It works well in clay baths and on the skin, making it smooth and supple.
+To use it internally, be sure to use a food grade clay.

 French Green clay: Closely related to bentonite.
-Also a very effective mineral clay.
-Great in face masks and baths.
-Can be consumed, but only in very small quantities.
+Also an effective mineral clay for face masks and baths.

 Redmond Clay: A great sodium bentonite clay, richer that the one from Wyoming.
-Can be used both internally and externally.
+Is used both internally and externally.

 Bentonite clays bath

-We discovered that a wonderful way of using healing clays is to take a muddy bath.
-Healing clay baths utilize the clay’s strong drawing powers to help pull toxic debris out through the pores of the skin.
-This has been confirmed in studies.
-Through a pulsing action, bentonite clay will pull out infectious organisms, heavy metals and other major toxins through the skin.
+A great way is to take a muddy bath.
+Healing clay baths utilize the clay’s strong drawing powers to help pull debris out through the pores of the skin.

-- Do not add any oils as they might decrease the effect of the clay.
-Earths Living bentoniet clay is very esay to mix in water.
-However, you can add 1-5 cups of sea salt.
+- Do not add oils as they seem to decrease the clay effect.
+However, you can can add sea salt.